CONCEPT ANALYSIS

 The CyberFiber Network's architecture creates a specific class of indispensable prisoner.

 Approximately fifty people.
 The most essential and least mobile workers in the network economy.
 Their departure would require months or years of successor recalibration, during which the chokepoint operates without primary engineering support.
-In a system where every Basic-tier consciousness license routes through Server Farm 14 via CyberFiber trunks, an unmaintained chokepoint doesn't slow traffic.
+In a system where every Basic-tier consciousness license routes through via CyberFiber trunks, an unmaintained chokepoint doesn't slow traffic.
 It degrades consciousness processing for millions.

 The workers know this.
 Their employers know this.
 Compensation packages are generous.
 Mobility restrictions are never formally stated.
 The workers stay because they understand what leaving means โ€” not for themselves, but for everyone downstream.
 A cage built from responsibility rather than walls.